 Which Foods Contain The Most L-Carnitine

-You can find it in poultry, fish, grains, and greens, but without a doubt the highest concentration of L-carnitine will be found in red meats, the more red the more carnitine.
+You can find it in poultry, fish, grains, and greens, but without a doubt, the highest concentration of L-carnitine will be found in red meats, the redder the meat, the higher level of L-carnitine

 |Type Of Food||Milligrams (mg)|